phpstan/phpstan/website/src/writing-php-code/phpdocs-basics.md

 Aside from describing [callable signatures in PHPDoc types](/writing-php-code/phpdoc-types#callables), PHPStan also supports declaring whether the callable is executed immediately or saved for later when passed into a function or a method.

 By default PHPStan considers callables passed into function calls to be executed immediately, and callables passed into object method calls to be executed later.
-These defaults can be overriden with `@param-immediately-invoked-callable` and `@param-later-invoked-callable` PHPDoc tags:
+These defaults can be overridden with `@param-immediately-invoked-callable` and `@param-later-invoked-callable` PHPDoc tags:

 ```php
 /**